stefbil/inference-endopoints-for-llms/DockerInstructions.md

-# Contribution to the VOXReality Horizon Europe Project
+# Docker Instructions for the inference-endpoints-for-llms project

-Below you'll find the necessary instructions in order to download and run the api.
+Below you'll find the necessary instructions in order to download and run the docker images.

 ## 1. Requirements